 ATV Playa del Carmen

 Take a wild ride down the jungle paths, splash through puddles and over rocks like you’re in a monster truck.
 But be careful as the water can splash up on the engine and create steam which will burn either you or your passenger.
-The jungle in the Riveria Maya makes excellent scenery, but you will be having so much fun trying to keep your four wheels on the ground.
+The jungle in the Rivieria Maya makes excellent scenery, but you will be having so much fun trying to keep your four wheels on the ground.

 After your 45-minute experience ATV riding Playa del Carmen, you will return to get yourself ready… then Tequila!